 Old Fashioned Recipe

-The Old Fashioned is one of America’s oldest cocktails—its name is short for old-fashioned whiskey cocktail.
+The Old Fashioned recipe is one of America’s oldest cocktails.
+Its name is short for old-fashioned whiskey cocktail.
 The base for this drink is rye whiskey, which is rounded out by the addition of fruit.
 An Old Fashioned is, well, old-fashioned—but in an entirely laudable way.
 Its notoriety was so widespread that a glass was named for it.

 What to buy: Rye is a rarity these days, so even the purist should not feel guilty about using bourbon.
 Old Fashioneds can also be made with blended whiskey or brandy.